 If you're going to use social media for your business, do it well or don't do it.

 This is another lesson I've had to learn through trial and error.
-In addition to using Pinterest and Facebook to build a social voice for my site, I had also been using Twitter for a while.
+In addition to using Pinterest, Instagram, and Facebook to build a social voice for my site, I had also been using Twitter for a while.

-Unlike Pinterest and Facebook, I hadn't taken any time to learn Twitter best practices.
+Unlike Pinterest, Instagram, and Facebook, I hadn't taken any time to learn Twitter best practices.
 I was doing Twitter half-heartedly and was getting exactly the results I deserved (not much!).

 I realized that I didn't want a weak Twitter account representing my business online.
 I'd rather have no Twitter account than a bad Twitter account.
 So, I removed Twitter from my business marketing strategy for the time being.
-I'm still focused on building Facebook, but in the future, if it makes sense, I might come back to Twitter and do it right.
+If it makes sense, I might come back to Twitter at some point and do it right.

 A poorly done social media presence can lower your people's view of your company, and, if you have a website, it's possible that a spammy social media campaign could hurt your site's search engine rankings.
 So, do it well or not at all!

-So that's my strategy for social media marketing simplified.
+So that's my strategy for simplified social media marketing.

 The next time you see a headline that screams out, "15 Social Sites Business Owners MUST Use!" don't panic.
 There is absolutely no need to use 15 social sites (or even 5 social sites) to promote your business.
 In fact, unless you have a full time person in charge of managing your social media, you can't possibly do all of that well and still run your business.